 A. The organization providing the online materials has a formal accessibility policy.
-Fail Additional Information: Not found B. The organization providing the online materials has an accessibility statement.
-Fail Additional Information: Not found C. An Accessibility Evaluation Report is available from an external organization.
-Fail Additional Information: Not found
+Fail Additional Information: There was no URL to the Formal Accessibility Policy provided.
+B. The organization providing the online materials has an accessibility statement.
+Fail Additional Information: There was no URL to the Accessibility Statement.
+C. An Accessibility Evaluation Report is available from an external organization.
+Fail Additional Information: There was no URL Accessibility Evaluation Report.